Control Plane: Operating System of Software Distribution

 • Ability to be deploy in the customers account seamlessly

-PaaS [Fully-Hosted / BYOC]
+PaaS [Hosted / BYOC] distribution channel

 In this model, clients don’t need to coordinate directly with the software provider to deploy the product.
 Instead, they can self-serve: request a deployment on demand, configure it to their needs, and start using it immediately.
 In other words, this model enables Product-Led Growth (PLG) by removing manual bottlenecks from provisioning.
-Examples: AWS RDS, Confluent Cloud (Dedicated), Databricks Importantly, these PaaS deployments can run either in the provider’s cloud account or the customer’s own cloud account (BYOC).
-SMBs and enterprises that have found product-market fit and want to scale their PLG motion by building: self-serve deployments, usage-based billing and, automated operations at massive scale — reliably, securely, and cost-effectively
+Examples: AWS RDS, Confluent Cloud (Dedicated), Databricks Cloud.

 Common Challenges:

-• Supporting a wide range of customer journeys — from trials to enterprise-grade deployments
+• Supporting a wide range of customer journeys — from trials to enterprise-grade deployments without rebuilding distribution infrastructure at every stage

-SaaS
+SaaS distribution channel

-For these companies, operating at scale in a reliable, compliant, cost-effective way is necessary — but not sufficient.
-They want users to focus entirely on outcomes, not infrastructure.
-If you’ve already built a PaaS, the next step is to reimagine your customer experience: Move away from deployment-centric thinking — and toward simply offering a usage endpoint.
+SMBs and enterprises that have already achieved product-market fit and want to scale their PLG motion, and deliver a frictionless, SaaS-native experience.
+For these companies, operating at scale in a reliable, compliant, performant, cost-effective way is necessary — but not sufficient.
+They want users to focus entirely on simply using the application without worrying about the underlying details.
+If you’ve already built a PaaS, the next step is to reimagine your customer experience: move away from deployment-centric thinking — and toward simply offering a usage endpoint.

 Customers shouldn’t need to configure deployments or tune for scale, cost, or security.
 The endpoint they receive should be pre-optimized, auto-scalable, secure, and ready to evolve as their usage grows.

-Agentic SaaS
+Agentic SaaS distribution channel

 This builds on the previous model, but with one key difference: the application workflows are also customized or personalized.